1-Octen-3-ol

-1-Octen-3-ol, octenol for short and also known as mushroom alcohol, is a chemical that attracts biting insects such as mosquitoes.
-It is contained in human breath and sweat, and it is believed that insect repellent DEET works by blocking the insects' octenol odorant receptors.
+1-Octen-3-ol, octenol for short and also known as mushroom alcohol, is an organic compound with the formula CH2=CHCH(OH)(CH2)4CH3.
+It is a chiral secondary alcohol.
+It is a colorless liquid that occurs widely in nature.

+Occurrence

-The name "mushroom alcohol" for 1-octen-3-ol comes from it first isolation by S. Murahashi in 1936 and 1938 from crushed matsutake mushrooms.
+The name "mushroom alcohol" for 1-octen-3-ol comes from its first isolation by S. Murahashi in 1936 and 1938 from crushed matsutake mushrooms.
 A recent study on volatiles of this mushroom has shown this compound is only produced upon tissue disruption.
 This alcohol is found in many other mushrooms where it may play a role as an antifeedant.

-Natural occurrence
+In combination with exhaled CO_{2} and other volatile compounds secreted from the epidermis, it attracts biting insects such as mosquitoes.
+It is contained in human breath and sweat, and it is believed that the insect repellent DEET works by blocking the insects' octenol odorant receptors.

+In nature

 Octenol is produced by several plants and fungi, including edible mushrooms and lemon balm.
 Octenol is formed during oxidative breakdown of linoleic acid.
 Octenol is responsible for the moldy odor of damp indoor environments.

 It is also a wine fault, defined as a cork taint, occurring in wines made with bunch rot contaminated grape.

-Properties

-1-octen-3-ol is a secondary alcohol derived from 1-octene.
-It exists in the form of two enantiomers, (R)-(−)-1-octen-3-ol and (S)-(+)-1-octen-3-ol.